The IT sector

 Getting in and getting experience

-In most IT roles employers will be looking for a mixture of transferable skills such as, communication, project management, team work and innovation plus technical skills related to the role.
-Check out the job profiles for detailed information on skills and training requirements for each role.
+Different IT roles and employers will require a different mix of transferable skills skills such as communication, project management and innovation, and/or technical skills.
+Check out job profiles for the IT sector on Prospects for detailed information on the skills and training requirements for different IT roles.

 Don't have an IT related degree?